If you are an asylum seeker in need of ASSIST’s support…

 Women’s Conversation Club Sheffield

-Women’s Conversation Clubs are free and do not need to be pre-booked, you can just turn up on the day.
+Women’s Conversation Club is free and does not need to be pre-booked, you can just turn up on the day.
 Children are welcome at all clubs, and free childcare is provided at some sessions.

 Sheffield City Libraries